Epoxy vs Polyaspartic Garage Flooring — Which Is Best for Vancouver?

 - Written handover notes with cure times and maintenance guidelines.

 Exact pricing depends on slab condition, repairs and system thickness.
-But these ranges are a good starting point for budgeting:
+These ranges are a reasonable starting point for budgeting:

 - Basic epoxy (1–2 coats): ~$8–$12 / sq ft.